t0nylombardi/fbi_most_wanted_frontend/README.md

 - Frontend: Vite, React, Typescript
 - Backend: Express.js
 - Database: Mock database using db.json
-- Styling: Tailwind CSS (or any other CSS framework you used)
+- Styling: Tailwind CSS
-- Authentication: JWT (or any other authentication method you used)
+- Authentication: None Mocked in Expressjs DB.js

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.